The role of orbital order in the stabilization of the $(\pi,0)$ ordered magnetic state in a minimal two-band model for iron pnictides: Transverse spin fluctuations

 The transverse spin fluctuation propagator now includes both $U$ and $J$ ladders at RPA level.
 Figure \ref{result5} shows the spin-wave dispersion with and without Hund's coupling, displaying a strong enhancement of spin-wave energies with Hund's coupling, as expected since now the $\alpha$ and $\beta$ magnets are coupled.

 For $J$=$0$, there are two independent Goldstone modes, as the $\alpha$ and $\beta$ magnets are independent.
 When finite Hund's coupling is included, the two modes get coupled, leading to a single Goldstone mode corresponding to ``in-phase'' fluctuations (acoustic mode).
 The ``out-of-phase'' mode is now converted to an optical branch which rapidly becomes significantly gapped even at small values of $J$.
-The spin-waves for the acoustic and optical modes (blue and red respectively) are shown in the inset [Fig. \ref{result5}].
+The spin-waves for the acoustic and optical modes (solid and dotted respectively) are shown in the inset [Fig. \ref{result5}].

-The calculated spin-wave energy scale ($\sim$200 meV) agrees well with neutron scattering experiments for $|t|$=200 meV and $U$ in the intermediate coupling range.
-Furthermore, the spin-wave dispersion shows a peak at the zone boundary which is consistent with experiments.
+The calculated spin-wave energy scale ($\sim$200 meV) agrees well with neutron scattering experiments for $|t|$=200 meV and $U$ in the intermediate coupling range ($U\sim W$).
+The value of U ($\sim$1-2 eV) agrees with LDA calculations \cite{Yang}.
+Furthermore, the spin-wave dispersion shows a peak at the F zone boundary which is consistent with experiments.
 For $\Delta/|t|=$2.0, the SDW state effective gap $\sim$ 400 meV is well above the maximum spin wave energy.
-Thus, contrary to other itinerant models,\cite{Knolle} spin wave excitations in our model do not rapidly dissolve into the particle-hole continuum, as indeed not observed experimentally up to energies of 200 meV.
-Furthermore, the large separation between the moment-melting and moment-disordering temperatures in our model is consistent with the experimental observation of short-range spin wave excitations even above the magnetic transition temperature.\cite{Ewings}
+Thus, contrary to other itinerant models \cite{Knolle}, spin wave excitations in our model do not rapidly dissolve into the particle-hole continuum, as indeed not observed experimentally up to energies of 200 meV.

 The spin wave energy scales in the $\Gamma$-M (AF) and M-X (F) directions are indicative of the AF and F spin coupling strengths.
-The hole doping dependence of spin wave dispersion (Fig. \ref{fig8}) effectively shows the evolution of emergent spin couplings.
+The hole doping dependence of spin wave dispersion (Fig. \ref{fig6}) effectively shows the evolution of emergent spin couplings.
 At high hole doping, the AF spin coupling is strongly suppressed due to electron density depletion in the AF band, whereas the F spin coupling is optimized due to enhanced hole doping in the F band.
 On the other hand, at low hole doping, the AF spin coupling gets saturated as the AF (lower) band is filled, whereas the F spin coupling is strongly weakened.